 When the roots have formed, gently plant the cutting in the container- a pot or a hanging basket, whatever you prefer.

 Be extra careful with the roots, they are very fragile and can get damaged easily if you are too rough with them.
 Once you plant the cutting, the rest is already familiar.
+That’s all you need to know about how to propagate monstera.

 Quick Tips for Potting